Nick Banatvala

 Most factors that influence health are outside the health sector.
 In cities and regions, planning and design play central roles in the prevention of disease and in fostering healthier environments.

-The Healthy Cities initiative was conceived with the goal of placing health high on the social and political agenda of cities by promoting health, equity and sustainable development through innovation and multisectoral change.
+For many years, WHO has supported local initiatives aimed at improving health in cities, established global partnerships and networks of cities to allow sharing of experiences, supported global and national advocacy efforts on urban health, and contributed to building the evidence base to enhance urban health outcomes.
+One of these efforts is the Healthy Cities initiative which was conceived with the goal of placing health high on the social and political agenda of cities by promoting health, equity and sustainable development through innovation and multisectoral change.
+Healthy Cities is a strategic vehicle for health development and well-being in urban settings and to achieve urban health.
 Healthy Cities and local governments have gained new attention and significant prominence in the context of the implementation of the SDGs.
-Healthy Cities is a strategic vehicle for health development and well-being in urban settings.

 Deliberate action in planning cities and territories can contribute directly or indirectly in improving health and wellbeing, for example implementing population-based evidence-based measures to improve air pollution, reduce tobacco and alcohol use, and improve access to a healthy diet and physical activity.